kthing0/ComfyTube/README.md

  Press three-dots-button in the right corner of YouTube shorts video and there will be an additional button to open it in default mode
 ![shorts](https://github.com/kthing0/ComfyTube/blob/master/icons/shorts.gif)

-## Bugs
+## Known bugs
- If buttons doesn't appear, you can try to refresh page.
+ If buttons didn't appear on YouTube when, you can try to refresh page.
  If buttons still doesn't seem to appear try to hard refresh (Ctrl + F5) your page.